jyanivaddi/ERA_V1/session_8/README.md

 ![gn_results](doc/accuracy_group_norm.png) -->

+The plots below show accuracy and loss computation over 19 epochs of training using all the three normalization methods described above.
+In our model, we used the group norm with 2 groups.

 ![all_results](doc/all_accuracies_together.png)

 As seen from the plots, using batch normalization gives the best test accuracy and lowest loss.
 The layer norm and group norm seem to give very similar results.
 In order to understand if the number of groups in the group norm affect the accuracy, we ran the model by settting the number of groups parameter to 4, 8, and 16.
 The results are shown below.
-It turns out for this model,the number of groups did not have much impact on the accuracy.
-Overall, the group norm (irrespective of the number of groups) and layer norm had similar accuracy.
+As seen from the above results table, even though the model achieved 70% target accuracy faster when using 16 groups, the final accuracy scores across different groups was similar

 ![gn_results](doc/accuracy_group_norm_variations.png)